SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 ```

 **Always okay, but often one of above is the above is better**
-The generalized case of the above, where we don't make any distinction between which ones deserve to be run right after thy're cleared, and which are longer than that should be.Clear the flags as you go is also viable - but, especally with many interrupts on a port, it can be less efficient. **WARNING** if those are actual function calls, and they can't be automatically inlined, this is by far the worst of the implementations!
+The generalized case of the above, where we don't make any distinction between which ones deserve to be run right after thy're cleared, and which are longer than that should be.Clear the flags as you go is also viable - but, especially with many interrupts on a port, it can be less efficient. **WARNING** if those are actual function calls, and they can't be automatically inlined, this is by far the worst of the implementations!
 Avoid actual function calls in ISRs if you can, unless you know they will be inlined.
 ```cpp
 ISR(PERIPHERAL_INT_vect) {
   if (VPORTA.INTFLAGS & (1 << 0)) {